ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/course-notes.md

 ## Data Science Application Domains

 ### How Should Companies Get Started in Data Science?
-* **Measurement is crucial:** Of companies can't measure something, they can't improve it.
+* **Measurement is crucial:** If companies can't measure something, they can't improve it.
 Start by capturing and recording data (e.g., costs, revenue, and customers, etc).
 * **Data is valuable:** Archive data and don't overwrite it.
 Even old data can be relevant for analysis and insights.
 * **Data consistency and documentation:** Ensure data is documented properly for future use and understanding.
 * **Data quality matters:** Garbage in, garbage out.
 The value of data science depends on the quality of data collected.